plexescor/HPR/README.md

   </a>
 </p>

-> HPR is built solo by a 16-year-old developer in India.
-If I were an adult I would not have made HPR free at all because I would've needed money to survive, but I am a teen and I live under my Dad so I could "afford" HPR to be fully free and open source.
-If donations are enough to show this is worth continuing, I can justify spending time on HPR and try my hand at other things.
-If HPR has been useful to you, a Ko-fi donation genuinely helps.
+> HPR is free and open source... forever.
+If HPR has been useful to you, consider supporting it on ko-fi.

 ---